Advertisement

 Rest Your Body and Mind

 Sleep helps you function at your mental and physical best.
-In fact, good sleep improves your mood, your immune system, and even your metabolism.
+In fact, good sleep improves your mood and even your immune system.
 When you don't get enough shut-eye, your body produces more stress hormones.
-Getting too little sleep can also add pounds and raise your blood pressure, upping your risk of heart disease -- not to mention your chances of blowing up at someone.
+Getting too little sleep can also cause you to gain weight and raise your blood pressure, which increases your risk of heart disease—not to mention your chances of blowing up at someone.

 9 / 10